Philippine Constitutional Commission of 1986: History

 The first 44 appointees were announced on May 25, 1986 during the “Reunion of EDSA Heroes” held at Camp Aguinaldo.
 5 seats were offered to the opposition party Kilusang Bagong Lipunan (KBL) founded by Ferdinand Marcos and the remaining slot was offered to the Iglesia ni Cristo (INC).
 4 slots were eventually filled by KBL while the INC declined the lone seat offered to it.

 The ConCom formally convened on June 2, 1986 at the plenary hall of the Batasang Pambansa Complex.
-Elected officers of the ConCom were former Supreme Court Justice Cecilia Muñoz Palma (the first woman appointed to the Supreme Court of the Philippines) as President, former Senator Ambrosio Padilla as Vice President, and 1971 ConCon delegate Napoleon G. Rama as Floor Leader.
+Elected officers of the ConCom were former Supreme Court Justice Cecilia Muñoz Palma (the first woman appointed to the Supreme Court of the Philippines) as President, former Senator Ambrosio Padilla as Vice President, and 1971 ConCon delegate Napoleon Rama as Floor Leader.
 In the formation of the various committees, the leadership asked each of the Commissioners a list of their priority or preferred committees.
 Based on these lists, the leadership decided on the committee assignments, including the chairs and vice-chairs of each committee.

 It was hoped that the Commission would complete its work within as short a period, with the need to return to a normal constitutional government truly reflective of the ideals and aspirations of the Filipino people.
 However, given the extensive and monumental work in drafting a new constitution facing the commissioners and their staff, they were unable to meet the September 2, 1986 completion date.
 Instead, they were only able to finish their work on October 12.